ENux-Distro/ENux/README.md

 If you see
 ![wget](images/wget.png)

 When the ENux Welcomer brl fetches Gentoo, then its nothing to panic or freak out.
-This means that the ENux Welcomer downloading Gentoo stuff properly.
+This means that the ENux Welcomer is downloading Gentoo stuff properly.
 Everything is working.
-(Also you can tell your friends you're hacking when this appears)
+(Also you can tell your friends you're hacking when this appears :D )

 ## Dev Notes